gen-dot-art/contracts/README.md

 ## Minter

 Minters are the only signers how are allowed to mint tokens on cloned ERC721 contracts.
 They handle permission checking, updating the mint allocation state and can provide various mint mechanics.
+A collection may be assigned to multiple minters.

+### GenArtMinter

+Contract that allows members to mint tokens by a fixed price from cloned ERC721 contracts.

 ### GenArtFlashMinter

-Contract that allows members and non-members to mint tokens from cloned ERC721 contracts.
-If the signer doesn't own a GEN.ART membership the contract uses a vaulted membership (flash loan).
+Extends `GenArtMinter`.
+Allows members and non-members to mint tokens by a fixed price from cloned ERC721 contracts.
+If the minter doesn't own a GEN.ART membership the contract uses a vaulted membership (flash loan).

 ## GenArtCurated